-- A satisfactory basic Disclosure and Barring Service check due to the nature of the work at the Kennedy Institute of Rheumatology] - University security screening (eg identity checks)
+• A satisfactory basic Disclosure and Barring Service check due the nature of the work at the Kennedy.

 About the University of Oxford

 Welcome to the University of Oxford.
 We aim to lead the world in research and education for the benefit of society both in the UK and globally.
 Oxford's researchers engage with academic, commercial and cultural partners across the world to stimulate high-quality research and enable innovation through a broad range of social, policy and economic impacts.